amanvirmundra/ansible-azure-storage-keys-module/README.md

   <li>
     <h3><strong>azure_rm_storageaccountkeys_facts.py</strong></h3>
     <p>
       This implementation follows the same pattern as other Azure modules built for Ansible.
-It uses base functionality of azure_rm_common.py to handle common functionality like authentication, error handling, exceptions and intantiation of resource clients.
+It uses base functionality of azure_rm_common.py to handle common functionality like authentication, error handling, exceptions and instantiation of resource clients.
     </p>
   </li>
 </ol>